Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Why do you think your Champion sent you here?"
 Kureya asked him.
 "This *is* preparation, young Father.
 One preparation among many.
 But use your thinker for a minute and examine the consequences.
 What intelligence would we grant the enemy if we evacuated the Clan of Females?"

 Eyun growled the growl of a man who was disappointed in himself and hung his head.
 "They would know we know they’re coming, and send assets as they were ready rather than waiting for the whole of their invasion force to be prepared.
-And...if we have a plan…?"
+And... if we have a plan…?"

 "If your Champion didn’t see fit to involve you in the details, I would not overrule him," Kureya told him.
 "Even if I knew the details myself.
 All we can do, young Father, is follow some deathworld advice."